American Express: Non-proprietary cards

-Full-service business checking for small and mid-sized businesses under the American Express brand was launched in October 2021.

-In January 2023, the American Express Business Blueprint brand was introduced as a collection of financial services for small businesses, including small business lines of credit and other offerings previously under the Kabbage name.
+Marketing and advertising

+Card design

+The company logo, a gladiator or centurion, appears at the center of several cards.
+The figure and his pose evoke classical antiquity, demonstrate strength and stability, and the designs on these cards, especially the Green card, bear resemblance to those on the United States Federal Reserve Notes.

 Advertising campaigns

 "Don't Leave Home Without Them"

-In 1975, David Ogilvy of Ogilvy & Mather developed the highly successful "Don't Leave Home Without Them" ad campaign for American Express Traveler's Cheques, featuring Oscar-award-winning actor Karl Malden.
+In 1975, David Ogilvy of Ogilvy & Mather developed the highly successful "Don't Leave Home Without Them" ad campaign for American Express Traveler's Cheques, featuring Academy Award-winning actor Karl Malden.
 Malden served as the public face of American Express Travelers Cheques for 25 years.
-In the UK, the spokesman was the television personality Alan Whicker.
+In the UK, the spokesman was Alan Whicker, a television personality.

 After Malden's departure, and as the card assumed importance over the traveler's cheques, American Express continued to use celebrities, such as Mel Blanc and ballerina Cynthia Gregory.
 A typical ad for the American Express Card began with a celebrity asking viewers: "Do you know me?"
 Although he/she gave hints to his/her identity, the star's name was never mentioned except as imprinted on an American Express Card, after which announcer Peter Thomas told viewers how to apply for it.
 Each ad concluded with the celebrity reminding viewers: "Don't Leave Home Without It."
 The "Don't Leave Home Without It" slogan was revived in 2005.

 The Adventures of Seinfeld & Superman

-American Express continues to use celebrities in their ads.
+American Express uses celebrities in advertising.
 Some notable examples include a late 1990s ad campaign with comedian Jerry Seinfeld, including the two 2004 webisodes in a series entitled "The Adventures of Seinfeld & Superman".